 Federal Tax Rate

 The federal unemployment tax is part of the federal and state program under the Federal Unemployment Tax Act (FUTA) that pays unemployment compensation to workers who lose their jobs.
-You report and pay FUTA tax separately from Social Security and Medicare taxes and withheld income tax.
-You pay FUTA tax only from your own funds.
-Employees do not pay this tax or have it withheld from their pay.
-Employers (Your Boss) pays for this tax.
+The FUTA tax is separate from the Social Security Tax, Medicare Tax, and Withholding Income Tax.
+Employees do not pay FUTA tax or have it withheld from their paycheck.
+Employers (Owners) pays for the FUTA Tax.

 Report FUTA taxes on Form 940, Employer’s Annual Federal Unemployment (FUTA) Tax Return.

-The FUTA tax rate is 6.2%* of taxable wages.
+The FUTA tax rate is 6.0% of taxable wages.
 The taxable wage base is the first $7,000 paid in wages to each employee during a calendar year.
-Employers who pay the state unemployment tax, on a timely basis, will receive an offset credit of up to 5.4% regardless of the rate of tax they pay the state.
-Therefore, the net FUTA tax rate is generally 0.8% (6.2% – 5.4%), for a maximum FUTA tax of $56.00 per employee, per year (.008 X $7,000. = $56.00).
+Employers who pay the state unemployment tax, on a timely basis, will receive a FUTA reduction credit of up to 5.4% regardless of the rate of tax they pay the state.
+Therefore, the net FUTA tax rate is generally 0.6% (6.0% – 5.4%), for a maximum FUTA tax of $42.00 per employee, per year (.006 X $7,000. = $42.00).
 State law determines individual state unemployment insurance tax rates.

 SUTA Unemployment Tax in Other States